What is the pH Sensor Types and Applications?

 **Usage and Maintenance Guidelines**

-1. Before measurement, rinse the sensor with distilled or deionized water.
-Then, gently blot the moisture with filter paper to prevent contamination.
+1. Before measuring, rinse the sensor with distilled or deionized water.
+Then, gently blot the moisture with filter paper.
+This helps prevent contamination.
 Make sure to submerge both the electrode bulb and liquid junction in the solution at the same time.

-2. After use, clean the sensor, store it in saturated potassium chloride solution using a protective cover, or submerge it in a designated container filled with the same solution.
+2. After use, clean the sensor.
+Store it in a saturated potassium chloride solution with a protective cover.
+You can also submerge it in a container filled with the same solution.

-3. Keep the terminal dry and free from contamination; if necessary, clean with alcohol and allow it to dry before use.
+3. Keep the terminal dry and clean.
+If needed, use alcohol to clean it.
+Let it dry before using.

-4. Avoid prolonged immersion in distilled water or protein solutions and prevent contact with silicone grease.
+4. Stay away from long exposure to distilled water or protein solutions.
+Also, avoid contact with silicone grease.

-5. If the glass membrane becomes translucent or develops deposits, clean it with diluted hydrochloric acid followed by water rinsing.
+5. If the glass membrane turns cloudy or gets deposits, clean it with diluted hydrochloric acid.
+Then rinse it with water.

 4. Electroplating pH Sensor

-This sensor features a double liquid junction design that reduces reference liquid contamination while the extended diffusion path enhances durability in harsh environments.
-Engineers specifically engineer it for easy maintenance and a prolonged service life.
+This sensor has a double liquid junction design.
+This design helps reduce contamination from the reference liquid.
+The longer diffusion path makes it more durable in tough environments.
+Engineers designed it for easy maintenance and a longer service life.

 **Specifications and Applications**